chrisliu298/tapt/README.md

 ## Features

 In this project, we build a text data augmentation pipline based on transformer models and provide source code to set up a proximal policy optimization (PPO) pipeline.
 The main concept of PPO is optimizing the GPT-2 generate model by using a Bert-like classifer model as supervisor.
-Therefore, our codes contain 4 parts: Data (prepross) pipline, Classifier, Generator and Metrics (evaluation).
+Therefore, our codes contain 4 parts: Data (prepross) pipeline, Classifier, Generator and Metrics (evaluation).

 ### 1. Data Pipline